jcloutz/ExpressionEngine-Autocomplete/README.md

 [ExpressionEngine Autocomplete](http://github.com/elemental-shift/ExpressionEngine-Autocomplete)
 =================

+ This file is based on work done by [EThaiZone](http://codeigniter.com/forums/viewthread/187949/P15/#965668).
+I have only modified it to include expression engine components.

  ExpressionEngine Autocomplete provides code hinting for ExpressionEngine and CodeIgniter in Netbeans 7.0+.

 Usage
 -----
-In any file in which you are required to call `get_instance()` you will have to first instantiated and EE instance and type hint it with an @var declaration.
+In any file in which you are required to call `get_instance()` you will have to first instantiated and EE instance and type hint it with an `@var CI_Controller` declaration.

 	class Module_mcp {
 		/**